 There are a few other plants that do well when planted in the autumn months.
 Here are some long-lasting ornamentals to plant this fall.

-1. Turf Grass
+1. Turf grass

-Early autumn is the best time to seed new lawn grass or to install new turf sod.
+Early autumn is the best time to seed new lawn grass or install new turf sod.
 The heat of summer is over, but the grass plants still have 6-8 weeks to develop roots before the ground freezes for winter.
-Here are some of the best types of grass seed to plant.
+Here are some of the best types of grass seeds to plant.